 <cheat desc="Jikken Program"> <comment>Also requires Debug cheat to be active; hold P2 Button A+B+C+D on startup</comment> <script state="on"> <action>temp0=maincpu.rd@14d30</action> <action>maincpu.rd@14d30=00270226</action> </script> <script state="off"> <action>maincpu.rd@14d30=temp0</action> </script> </cheat>

 UPDATE: One of the staff who worked on the game heard about the fighting cakes find and replied on twitter.
 Considering there is no name on their profile, they likely don't want their real name published, so unfortunately we can't tell which staff member it is.
 He says that while the hidden fighting game was likely created by main programmer AOMATSU Shōji, he was the one who have it its name: Cake Fighter.
 But more interesting than this is the fact that this wasn't something hidden away by the programmer, that at least some of the other staff knew of its existence.
 It seems this person isn't on very good terms with the game designer MATSUSHITA Yoshiyasu and declined to give any more details around the history of Cake Fighter, but even this small commentary is appreciated!

 The code was removed from the CD version, unfortunately, but there is a Jikken option in the Saturn menu.

 This one is decidedly more boring, though, being a (possibly broken) graphics test.
 You can move the the small dot.. sprite... thing around with the D-pad, and hold L to rotate it.
-Not nearly as exciting as baked goods doing martial arts.
+Not nearly as exciting as pastries doing martial arts.

 That's all we have for Twinkle Star Sprites for now, ladies and gentlemen.
 See you again in 2020!